- Miss L Murray, MA BMus LTCL LMusTCL PGCE (Subject Leader)

 - A level Music student also have an opportunity to take a trip to London in either Year 13 or 14.
 This usually involves attending two/three West End performances and also some musical exhibitions and sights.

 - Students will be set homework in Music in accordance with the Homework Policy.
 Students may be asked to complete a variety of homeworks such as written, listening, research, ICT-based activities and/or performance-based.

-- At GCSE level we would expect students to be working 30-45minutes each evening on Music this can take the form of composing, practising their instrument and/or studying their set works.
+- At GCSE level we would expect students to be working 30-45minutes each evening on Music this can take the form of composing, practicing their instrument and/or studying their set works.
 It is key for students to maintain this level throughout the two-year course.

-- At AS and A2 level we would expect students to be working 45-60 minutes each evening on Music and again this can take the form of composing, practising their instrument or studying their topics.
+- At AS and A2 level we would expect students to be working 45-60 minutes each evening on Music and again this can take the form of composing, practicing their instrument or studying their topics.
 Students will be working on analysis and on essay writing skills and it will be important for them to consolidate this at home.

 Slemish Music Twitter

 CCEA Music Site - Specification and Resources